restics/asuclasssniper/README.md

 # ASU class sniper
-This program allows you to get notified of open classes on ASU course catalog.
+This program notifies you of open classes on ASU course catalog.

 ## Getting Started
 ### Prerequisites